Visa on Arrival (VOA) is issued only when travellers arrives at a designated port in Indonesia by the Immigration Office.

 VOA is given to travellers who enter Indonesia for the purpose of: tourism, meeting with Government officials, meeting with Indonesia business counterparts, attending conferences or seminars, participating in short term social-cultural programs and educational program, family visit and in transit to another country destination.

-Indonesia does not accept Alien Passports, Travel Documents or Temporary passports as a proof of your countries citizenship.
+Indonesia does not accept Alien Passports, Travel Documents or Temporary passports as a proof of your countries citizenship/nationality.

 Staying longer than 30 days, it is highly recommended to request a Visit Visa prior to travel in Indonesia.